Trensa-Organization/hycov/README.md

         enable_mouse_extra_button = 1 # kill active window
         disable_spawn = 0 # disable bind exec when in overview mode
         use_default_layout = 0 # if 1, will use default grid layout
-        auto_exit = 1 # enable auto exit when no client in overview
+        enable_keypress = 1 #enable keypress, num keys will move active window to the respective workspace number, esc leaves overview and so on... auto_exit = 1 # enable auto exit when no client in overview }
-    }
 }

 ```